kubermatic/kubermatic/docs/proposals/http-tunnel-expose-strategy.md

 ## **Motivation and Background**

+There are two main points we want to address with this proposal:

+*   Reduce cost by using only one Load Balancer.
+*   AWS default quota: 50 Load Balancer per region and 50 listener per Load Balancer.

+There are two main points we want to address with this proposal:

+*   Reduce cost by using only one Load Balancer.
+*   AWS default quota: 50 Load Balancer per region and 50 listener per Load Balancer.

 User clusters rely on kubernetes default service to access the API server.
 Moreover services of type externalName are not currently supported (see [this][k8s_service_issue] issue), thus we have to rely on an IP address.

 Depending on the expose strategy in Kubermatic, we can either set up an endpoint IP to be hitting a Load balancer or a seed cluster node directly.
 The latter is called “NodePort strategy” and brings limitations: Usually those IPs are not static and if a node fails, there is no guarantee that it will be replaced by a new one having the same IP.
 Hence breaking the communications between the user clusters and their control plane.